zikula/core/docs/Setup/Production.md

 ---
 # Production

-In an ideal situation, you would test your installation of Zikula in a local (developmet) environment before moving the entire site into "production".
+In an ideal situation, you would test your installation of Zikula in a local (development) environment before moving the entire site into "production".
 This process is called _deployment_.

 Symfony provides documentation for this process [here](https://symfony.com/doc/current/deployment.html).